kawikabader/backstage-microsite/website/blog/2020-07-01-how-to-enable-authentication-in-backstage-using-passport.md

 Getting started is really straightforward, and can be broadly broken down into five steps:

 1. Install the [Passport-based provider package that best suits your needs](http://www.passportjs.org/).
-2. Create a new folder structure for the provider.
+2. Add a new provider to `plugins/auth-backend/src/providers/`
 3. Implement the provider, extending the suitable framework, if needed.
 4. Add the provider to the backend.
 5. Add a frontend Auth Utility API.